finchjuma-hub/My-photography-page/README.md

 ## Design Attachment
 A curated section of favourite photographs from Finch Photography:

--Night Cityscape
+-[Night Cityscape]
- Urban glow and architectural rythm, capturing the pulse of the city after dark.
+ *Urban glow and architectural rythm, capturing the pulse of the city after dark.*

+-[Street life and motion]
+ *Everyday motion and metropolotan texture, where stories unfold in the open.*

+-[Sidewalk Contrast]
+ *Grit meets greenery in a frame of lived-in infrastructure.*

+-[Tree-Lined Road]
+ *Serenity and symmetry, nature's corridor through quiet motion.*